The Academic Advisement office provides assistance to all Daemen students regarding academic planning, college success skills, and much more.

 A Minor is a sequence of courses that can supplement or broaden the knowledge you will gain from courses in your major.
 You are not required to have a minor.
 Minors can be related to your major (such as a Business major with an Accounting minor), or be completely unrelated (such as an Art major with a Spanish minor).
 A minor is a good way to be exposed to another subject area without committing to a full major.

-To declare a minor, pick up the form at Academic Support Services or download a printable version.
+To declare a minor, pick up the form in the Academic Advisement Office or download a printable version.

 How do I find out which classes are offered this semester?

 I am not a Daemen student, but I want to take a class here.